Perimeter and Area Class 6 Solutions Question Answer

 Solution:

-Now, also given that length of a flower bed = 2 m
+Now, the length of the flower bed = 2 m

 Question 5.